There’s no doubt about it: Weeds cause problems whenever they appear.

 Best Management Practices

-During the first eight to 10 weeks the crop is in the ground, make it a habit to check your fields every couple of days.
-Problem weeds, like pigweed, can grow 1 to 2 inches per day under the right environmental conditions.
-With such vigorous growth, you can quickly find yourself in a tough situation.
+During the first eight to 10 weeks the crop is in the ground, growers should make it a habit to check fields every couple of days.

-- Apply integrated weed management practices and use multiple herbicide modes of action in the field.
+- Apply integrated weed management practices and use multiple herbicide sites of action in the field.

 - Start with a clean field and control weeds early by using a burndown treatment or tillage in combination with a pre-emergence residual herbicide as appropriate.

 - Use the full-recommended herbicide rate and proper application timing.

 - Scout fields after herbicide application to ensure control has been achieved.
 Avoid allowing weeds to reproduce by seed.

 - Use cultural practices such as cultivation and crop rotation, where appropriate.

 S.T.O.P Weeds with Liberty Program for Maximum Control